vpdb/server/README.md

    * When launched as `test` or `serve-test`, the default is `server/config/settings-test.js`.
 See *Tests* under *Development* below for additional parameters.

-Note that both settings may also be provided by setting the `PORT` and `APP_SETTINGS` environment variable (providing it via command line arguments will override the though).
+Both settings may also be provided by setting the `PORT` and `APP_SETTINGS` environment variable (providing it via command line arguments will override).

-If you plan to setup a production environment from scratch, see the [Installation Guide](INSTALL.md).
+For more detailed instructions, check out the [Installation Guide](INSTALL.md).

 ## Development